PyBioProx/PyBioProx/paper/main.md

 immunofluorescent datasets, as well as the extensibility of being written in a much easier to learn language like Python, compared with e.g. Java or C++.

-~~PyDist produces a novel set of simple and intuitive distance-based metrics of colocalization that describe the relationship of each fluorescent object in one channel to the fluorescent signal in another channel.
-These metrics are termed Perimeter Distance Mean (PD<sub>mean</sub>), Perimeter Distance Median (PD<sub>median</sub>), and Perimeter Distance Maximum (PD<sub>max</sub>).
-To our knowledge, these metrics have not previously been defined.~~

-** crossed-out section replaced with the below**
-This paper defines a set of descriptive measurements that quantify the spatial relationship of each object in fluorescent channel X to objects in fluorescent channel Y. Perimeter Distance (PD) measurements are defined in **PyDist_explanation fig** are detailed extensively in the methods section.
+This paper also defines a set of descriptive measurements that quantify the spatial relationship of each object in fluorescent channel X to objects in fluorescent channel Y. Perimeter Distance (PD) measurements are defined in **PyDist_explanation fig** and detailed extensively in the methods section.
 In brief, objects in one fluorescent channel are detected and the perimeter pixels around the object determined.
 The distance of each pixel in an object's perimeter to the nearest positive fluorescent signal in the second channel is then calculated.